pekkanikander/pekkanikander.github.com/publications.md

   Identity Protocol (HIP): an overview."
 Next-Generation Internet (2011): 107.

-* Somaya Arianfar, Pekka Nikander, and Jˆrg Ott, "On content-centric router design and implications," in Proceedings of the ACM SIGCOMM Re-Architecting the Internet Workshop (ReARCH'10).
+* Somaya Arianfar, Pekka Nikander, and J√∂rg Ott, "On content-centric router design and implications," in Proceedings of the ACM SIGCOMM Re-Architecting the Internet Workshop (ReARCH'10).
 2010.